 4. How does Binance generate revenue?

-Binance generates revenue through a variety of means, including trading commissions, margin fees, spreads, interest on cryptocurrency loans, mining services, withdrawal fees, and broker programme costs.
-It also generates revenue through transaction fee which is imposed when users use a Binance crypto card to buy goods or make withdrawals of fiat money from an ATM.
+Binance generates revenue through various means, including trading commissions, margin fees, spreads, interest on cryptocurrency loans, mining services, withdrawal fees, and broker program costs.
+It also generates revenue through transaction fee, which is imposed when users use a Binance crypto card to buy goods or withdraw fiat money from an ATM Binance generates revenue through various sources.
+One of the primary revenue streams is trading fees.
+Each time users execute a trade on the platform, Binance charges a small fee as a percentage of the transaction volume.
+Margin trading fees and spreads on leveraged positions also contribute to revenue.